ElementAI/haven_old/README.md

 <!-- /home/issam/Research_Ground/haven/ -->

-## Motivation
+## Features
-Haven is a library for managing and visualizing heavy-scale experiments.
-It is designed to be simple while still being flexible enough for more complex experimentation workflow.
-In few steps, Haven helps researchers and developers find the best configuration for their model at large scale.

-Haven's workflow is based on the following principles:
+Haven's workflow provides the following features:

-- Easy to adopt:
+#### Easy to adopt:

 - Users can make it work in a few minutes

-- Simple to use:
+#### Simple to use:

 - Users can find the best configuration of hyperparameters for their model using a few lines of code

 - Users can quickly debug their code for failed experiments

-- Easy to visualize:
+#### Easy to visualize:

 - Users can use Jupyter or Terminal to dynamically interact with the pandas DataFrame and matplotlib plots to compare between results

 - Users can use our Jupyter dashboard to have a flexible view of their experiments

 - Users can view the status of their launched experiments and their logs.

-- Easy to reproduce results:
+#### Easy to reproduce results:

 - Haven keeps a copy of the code for each running experiment

 - Haven keeps a copy of the logs and the control flow for each experiment

-- Backend agnostic:
+#### Backend agnostic:

 - Haven can be used in conjunction with any job scheduler to launch experiments such as slurm and the orkestrator

-- Shareable results:
+#### Shareable results:

 - The results can easily be shared between developers and researchers

-- Production ready:
+#### Production ready:

 - Users can integrate Haven in their production pipeline